June 20, 20227 minute read

 ScheduleDefinition(job=my_job, cron_string="@daily")

-These interfaces make it simple and convenient to schedule workflows that cross the technology gap between dbt, Python, and any tool that you use Dagster to orchestrate.
+These interfaces make it simple and convenient to schedule pipelines that cross the technology gap between dbt, Python, and any tool that you use Dagster to orchestrate.
 If you contrast this with a task-based approach, the benefits become clear.
 To accomplish this same end result, you'd need to mentally translate this selection of assets into a series of steps, manually chaining input to output.
 Once you got to the dbt step, you'd need to hard-code a selection string to select only the relevant models for that step.

 All of this seems like unnecessary burden to express a relatively simple concept to the orchestrator: "I would like to update this set of assets at 12AM every day".